 Skip forward a few decades, when the motivation wasn’t political, and dubbing was typically an activity that occurred at the tail-end of production, when all the money had been spent.
 This meant quality was a secondary consideration, and it is this part of dubbing’s history that gives rise to the negative connotations surrounding the industry.
 That, and the badly dubbed kung-fu movies from the 1970s.

-Skip forward to present day, and dubbing is a critical contributor to the commercial success of international TV and film releases, as well as the norm for certain content types, such as children’s programming, visual documentaries and instructional videos.
+Now dubbing is a critical contributor to the commercial success of international TV and film releases, as well as the norm for certain content types, such as children’s programming, visual documentaries and instructional videos.

 So despite what highbrow, film critic friends might tell you, someone’s preference for dubbing or subtitles is largely an accident of history.
 Subtitling is more prevalent in English speaking and Nordic countries, while dubbing is more common in France, Italy, Germany and Spain.